Hiwonder-docs/Jetson-Orin-Nano/source/docs/4_Basic_Programming_Course.md

 1)  Instance property are defined within **\_\_init\_\_** of a class, and class property are defined outside \_\_init\_\_ of a class.
 An instance of a class created outside the class can define its own properties.

-2)  Personal variable: if don’t want the external to access some properties, we can start the property name with double subscripts (\_\_).
+2)  Personal variable: if don't want the external to access some properties, we can start the property name with double subscripts (\_\_).
 Therefore, these properties will not be accessed by original variable name, that is, they can not be called from an instance.

 ### 4.8.6 Class Inheritance and Polymorphism